Pre-Arrival Information

 For off-campus housing resources, including information about utilities, please see our Housing website.

-Please note that apartment scams are unfortunately very common in the United States.
+Please note that apartment scams are, unfortunately, very common in the United States.
 Please always make sure any apartment posting is legitimate before paying any fees or deposits!
 For more information, please see the Federal Trade Commission website on rental scams.

 What to Bring